PGM-Lab/InferPy/README.md

 ```
 The **shape** argument in the constructor defines the number (and dimension) of variables contained in a random variable object.
 For example, **mu** contains K*d varaibles laid in a Kxd matrix.

-INFERPY supports the definition of **plateau notation** by using the construct ```with inf.replicate(size = N) ```, which replicates N times the random variables enclosed within this anotator.
+InferPy supports the definition of **plateau notation** by using the construct ```with inf.replicate(size = N) ```, which replicates N times the random variables enclosed within this anotator.
 This is usefuel when defining the model for the data:

 ```python
 # Number of observations